-Data is self-reported; CDP and our scoring partners do not verify the information in any individual response.
-Therefore it is vital that reporting organizations ensure that the data they report is accurate.
+Data is self-reported.
+Therefore, it is vital that reporting organizations ensure that the data they report is accurate.

-The CDP score is based exclusively on information disclosed in the CDP response.
-Our scores therefore do not consider actions not mentioned in the CDP response that could be positive or adverse in terms of environmental management.
+The CDP score is based on information disclosed by a company in its CDP response.
+Significant actions or activities not mentioned in the CDP response are only considered at a final leadership level.